Existence of ghost-eliminating constraints in multivielbein theory: Canonical treatment of gravity in the vielbein formulation

 Under spatial diffeomorphisms generated by the flow of a vector field $\xi^i(x)$, the vielbein $E^a_{\; i}$ (a covector) and its momenta $\pi^{i}_{\; a}$ (a vector density of weight 1) should transform as,

 Let us consider a generator $\mathcal{R}[\skew0\vec{\xi}]$ which implements such transforms through the Poisson brackets,

 It is easy to see that such a generator can be constructed as,\footnote{Note that we do not generalise the generators to also transform the lapse and shift.
-However, since they transform as $\mathcal{L}_{\skew0\vec{\xi}}\,N$ and $\mathcal{L}_{\skew0\vec{\xi}}\,N^i$, a similar approach to \eqref{diff_gen} would work, but these would be proportional to the primary constraints $P$ and $P_i$.}
+However, since they transform as $\mathcal{L}_{\skew0\vec{\xi}}\,N$ and $\mathcal{L}_{\skew0\vec{\xi}}\,N^i$, a similar approach to \eqref{diff_gen} would work, but these would be proportional to the primary constraints $P$ and $P_i$ and derivatives of the gauge parameter \cite{Castellani:1981us}.}

 We now manipulate this to find a relation between the momentum constraint $\widetilde{\mathcal{R}}_i$ and the generator $\mathcal{R}_i$.
 We start by adding the term $\xi^j \omega_{j}{}^a{}_bE^b_i$ to \eqref{diff_vielbein}, and by using \eqref{spin_connection}, it follows that,